taubman33/react-router/README.md

 Let's get set up with the react bitcoin price checker!

-## You Do: Axios & Coindesk API
+## You Do: Coindesk API

-We will be using [Axios](https://github.com/axios/axios) to query the Coindesk API in this exercise.
-Take 5 minutes to read and test out (using postman or the browser) the API docs below
+We will query the Coindesk API in this exercise.
+Take 5 minutes to read and test out (using the browser) the API docs below

 [Coindesk API](https://www.coindesk.com/api/)